POSSESSION, EXORCISM AND RELEASE

 Exorcism is not necessarily the end of the story, please remember awareness and protection are not to be ignored.

 It has always struck me as surprising, to say the least, that the Tibetan form of Buddhism employs a well-developed, highly psychological text, the Tibetan Book of the Dead, for accompanying a dying person to their destination.
 The Buddha was quite adamant about man not having a soul, so, quite what is being guided can be more readily understood from the Bon tradition, which believes in spirits and the existence of a human soul.
 Buddhism is an immensely practical system, adapting to and incorporating local beliefs, but here too, unfortunately, there is no satisfactory explanation of how life and death all works, as it is brushed off as being transient and illusory.
 The other Book of the Dead, the Egyptian version, sometimes poetically translated into English, is too abstruse and remote from modern thought patterns to be of anything more than a subject of mystical rumination.
 Perhaps the Chinese, especially Daoism, has something to contribute to this paradox, but as is so often the case with esoteric observance of Chinese origin, the information is kept close to home and we remain in the dark.
-The Vedanta, to my total conviction, has the answer to why we are here and the immediate solution to existence, consciousness and happiness.
+The Vedanta, the anonymous Hindu teaching, to my total conviction, has the answer to why we are here and the immediate solution to existence, consciousness and happiness.

 The consequence for us humans of this singular lack of information and guidance in matters of life and death is a very large blank, which we all deal with according to our own capacity.
 If we are honest with ourselves, the diapason of feeling when confronted with the phenomenon ranges from rejection to outright terror.
 It seems, however, that no one is left unaffected when we speak of death or related subjects.